cdot/HSAC/README.md

 See [Compressor](Compressor.md) for more detailed information.

+### Nitrox
+The calculations necessary for nitrox fills from a bank of cylinders are performed using an ideal gas approximation (there is support for real gas approximation, but it is significantly more complex and makes little difference to the results).

 ### Loans
 Outgoing loans are recorded by selection from the inventory.
 Loan returns are recorded aginst the name of the person receiving back the